chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ### Engraving the Operator

-I engraved "UNIT-01" and "UNIT-02" labels on the two Operator cases.
-The first unit received only engraving while the second unit received both engraving and scoring to compare the visual outcomes.
+I engraved "Operator" in letters, and "UNIT-01" and "UNIT-02" in knockout patterns on the two Operator cases.
+The first unit received only engraving while the second unit received both engraving and scoring due to color differences.

 ![Operator Unit-01 Engraved](./media/operator-unit-01.webp)
 **Operator Unit-01 Engraved**